saraminguez/Domain-Generalization-DR/README.md

 # Domain Generalization for Robust Diabetic Retinopathy Classification
 Domain Generalization for Robust Diabetic Retinopathy Classification is a thesis project for M.Sc.
 Intelligent Adaptive Systems.
+In this thesis, it has been suggested to apply domain adversarial training, an unsupervised, multi-source, multi-target domain generalization model that has been proven to perform robust diabetic retinopathy classification.

 ## Description
 Let people know what your project can do specifically.
 Provide context and add a link to any reference visitors might be unfamiliar with.
 A list of Features or a Background subsection can also be added here.
 If there are alternatives to your project, this is a good place to list differentiating factors.